 We’re not talking about drugs, we’re talking about social events: “Learn that it’s OK to say no to certain invitations,” says Rydin-Gray.
 And even if you’ve already accepted an invitation, it’s OK to occasionally change your mind.
 “Just say you realized you’ve overbooked yourself and hope to get together some other time, but you have to change your ‘yes’ to a ‘no.’ Know your limits for socializing and travelling, and when those activities are likely to add too much stress to your healthy routine.”
-Here are three more healthy reasons to schedule more alone time.

 “There’s butter for the bread, ranch dip for the veggies, gravy for the turkey, and honey mustard for the chicken fingers,” says Dulan.
 “Go easy on the condiments and dips.
 A little bit can go a long way and can save you from excess calories.”
-Check out these 10 simple calorie-cutting food swaps.

 Don’t ease tension with food